h293wang-new/dbaas-docs/manage-user-access.md

 2. Enter your user name and password, and click **Sign In**.

-If you already created a TiDB Cloud account using your Google account, sign in to your Google account.
+If you already created a TiDB Cloud account using your Google account, click **Sign in with Google**.

 ## Sign out